Tochemey/goakt/readme.md

 - [x] Logger interface with a default logger
 - [x] Examples (check the [examples'](./examples) folder)
 - [x] Integration with [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-go) for traces and metrics.
+- [x] Remoting:
-- [x] Remoting: Allow actors to send messages to other actors on a remote system
+    - [x]  Actors can send messages to other actors on a remote system
+    - [x] Actors can look up other actors' address on a remote system
 - [ ] Clustering
 - [ ] More tests